🦉

 Conceptual illustration of stablecoin money supply after credit expansion, supported by additional market liquidity

-• In DeFi, composability allows some tokens and protocols to be combined like modular building blocks, or “money legos,” creating new products and applications permissionlessly.
-To enable composability, many DeFi protocols produce receipt tokens to function as redeemable shares of user deposits.
+To enable composability, many DeFi protocols produce receipt tokens or derivative tokens to function as redeemable shares of user deposits.
 For example:

 • Stablecoin liquidity pools in DEXs produce LP tokens.
 The LP token represents a claim on one unit of liquidity, composed of the stablecoin and another paired asset(s).
 Holders can redeem the LP token to withdraw either asset that is available in the pool.

 • ERC-4626 vaults can tokenize stablecoin deposits in onchain money markets, allowing lenders to mint yieldcoins.
 The yieldcoin represents a claim on one unit of lending supply.
-It is effectively backed by both utilized credit (debts) and unutilized stablecoins in the lending protocol, where debts are secured by collateral from borrowers.
-Holders can redeem the yieldcoin for stablecoins that still remain available to withdraw.
+It is effectively backed by both utilized credit and idle stablecoins in the lending protocol, where loans are secured by collateral from borrowers.
+Holders can redeem the yieldcoin for underlying stablecoins in these money markets, subject to available liquidity.

-• Receipt tokens can also be supplied into other DeFi protocols to create additional derivatives of the original stablecoin.
-For example, yieldcoins can be supplied as liquidity in interest rate marketplaces such as Pendle to enable yield trading via PTs (principal tokens) and YTs (yield tokens).
+• Receipt tokens can also be supplied into other DeFi protocols to create additional layers of derivatives.
+For example, yieldcoins can be supplied as liquidity in Pendle, the world’s largest decentralized interest rate marketplace, to enable yield trading or hedging via PTs (principal tokens) and YTs (yield tokens).

 Conceptual illustration of the progression from stablecoin liquidity and credit into high-order derivatives